tiagosiebler/binance/README.md

 });

 // WebSocket API
-const binanceWS = api.BinanceWS();
+const binanceWS = new api.BinanceWS();

 binanceWS.onDepthUpdate('BNBBTC', (data) => {
     console.log(data);
 });

 /*
- * onUserData requires an instance of binanceRest in order to make the necessary startUserDataStream and
+ * onUserData requires an instance of BinanceRest in order to make the necessary startUserDataStream and
  * keepAliveUserDataStream calls
  */
 binanceWS.onUserData(binanceRest, (data) => {
     console.log(data);
-}, 60000); // How often the keep alive should be sent in milliseconds
+}, 60000); // Optional, how often the keep alive should be sent in milliseconds

 binanceWS.onKline('BNBBTC', '1m', (data) => {
     console.log(data);